 In a fiat system, Gresham’s law still applies, but the dynamics are slightly different.
 Instead of the interaction between coins of different intrinsic values, Gresham’s law now operates within the realm of different currencies or forms of money within the same system.
 This is particularly relevant in scenarios where there is a wide disparity in the stability and perceived value of different fiat currencies.

 When people perceive a currency as unstable or likely to lose value rapidly, they tend to hoard or preferentially use a more stable currency.
+In this context, the unstable or devalued money is often referred to as ‘bad currency.’
 This can lead to the phenomenon of “good money” driving out “bad money” within the same fiat currency system.
 Individuals may choose to hold onto or transact in currencies that are widely accepted and have a reputation for stability, while avoiding currencies that are prone to inflation or economic volatility.
+People typically prioritize spending the bad currency for transactions, while saving or hoarding the more stable, good currency.

 Hyperinflation scenarios serve as a striking example of how Gresham’s law operates in a fiat currency system.
 Hyperinflation occurs when a currency experiences extremely rapid and out-of-control inflation, leading to a loss of confidence and a steep decline in purchasing power.
 In such situations, Gresham’s law intensifies as people actively seek to get rid of the hyperinflated currency in favor of more stable alternatives.
 This can result in a complete abandonment of the hyperinflated currency for alternative forms of money, including foreign currencies or commodities.